Placement Test Information

 Eligible exemptions from the placement test may include one of the following:

-- Students who have taken a placement test at a California Community College (including GWC) within the last two years and submit test scores to the Enrollment Center for placement in math and/or English (excludes ESL).
+- Students who have taken a placement test at a California Community College (including GWC) within the last two years for placement in math and/or English (excludes ESL).

-- Students who have received a score of "3" or above on an AP math and/or AP English exam and submit test scores to the Enrollment Center for placement in math and/or English.
+- Students who have received a score of "3" or above on an AP math and/or AP English exam for placement in math and/or English.

-- Students who have successfully completed the prerequisite at another college and submit official or unofficial transcripts to the Enrollment Center to prove successful completion (grade of C or better) of the prerequisite course(s).
+- Students who have successfully completed the prerequisite at another college and submit official or unofficial transcripts to prove successful completion (grade of C or better) of the prerequisite course(s).

-- High school students who have taken an Early Assessment Program (EAP) from CSU within the last year and have received a "ready" status for CSU English and/or CSU math and have submitted the results to the Enrollment Center for appropriate placement.
+- High school students who have taken an Early Assessment Program (EAP) within the last year and have received a "Standard Exceeded" status for English and/or math.